Hasan Ali Government High School: Library

 This school has two rich libraries.
 One is Bishya Sahitya Kendra-BRAC Joined Library and another is School's Self Library.
 There are 25,000 books in these libraries.
 It is the largest school library of Bangladesh.

 Students

 In the past, both male and female students studied in this school, but it is now only for boys.
 2100 is the highest number of students.

 Shift

-Now it is running on two shift called morning and day.
+Now it is running on two shifts called morning and day.